 Kenmore Plaza is the moderate rehab of a 324-unit, 28-story residential high-rise for seniors in Chicago’s Uptown neighborhood.
 Originally constructed in 1973, the building was acquired by the Kenmore Plaza Tenants Association in 1997 with proceeds provided by HUD under LIHPRHA (Low Income Housing Preservation and Resident Homeownership Act).
 LIHPRHA was enacted to preserve the existing affordable housing stock with an emphasis on not-for-profit and resident acquisitions.

-The residents are able to stay in their apartments during renovation.
-The entire ground floor was expanded and fully rehabbed to provide more community spaces and a larger management office with onsite services.
-The private garden is fully reworked and replanted for accessibility, security and beauty.
+The residents were able to stay in their apartments during renovation, and the entire ground floor was expanded and fully rehabbed to provide more community spaces and a larger management office with onsite services.
+The private garden is fully reworked and replanted for accessibility, security, and beauty.

 Overall, the renovation will reduce operating costs through the use of durable and easy-to-maintain materials and energy efficient-equipment, improving energy and water efficiency over the long term.